MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/4-exercise-return-data-api.md

 First, start Dev Proxy to simulate the custom API.

-1. Open a new PowerShell or Terminal window as Administrator.

-1. Run the following command to start Dev Proxy:
+1. In the **Command Prompt window** you still have open, run the following command to start Dev Proxy:

    ```bash
    devproxy --config-file "~appFolder/presets/learn-copilot-me-plugin/products-api-config.json"
    ```

-1. If prompted, accept the certificate warning
+1. If prompted, accept any certificate warnings.

 > [!NOTE]
 > When Dev Proxy is running, it acts as a system-wide proxy.